-As you finally reach the calmer waters of the Antarctic Peninsula, that northernmost finger of land extending from the White Continent, you’ll be greeted by the awe-inspiring sight of icebergs and snow-capped mountains.
+As you finally reach the calmer waters of the Antarctic Peninsula, that northernmost finger of land extending from the icy mass, you’ll be greeted by the awe-inspiring sight of icebergs and snow-capped mountains.
 These…are the incredible South Shetland Islands.

 Only 4 degrees north of the Antarctic Circle, the Shetland Islands are a cluster of mostly ice-covered islets that are as wildlife-rich as they are astounding.
-These islands are contested among the British, Chileans and Argentinians, and a total of 16 scientific research stations spread across a few different islands.
-The world is here to study and record this incredibly pristine land, and like all of Antarctica, it is safeguarded by an international treaty which disallows anything other than scientific work from being carried out.
+These islands are fervently protected (like the rest of Antarctica) with the only work carried out here being scientific in nature.
+The islands host a total of 16 international research stations.
 The outings on Zodiacs begin in earnest once you arrive.
-Weather permitting, you’ll enjoy two land excursions every day that you’re here.
+Weather permitting, you’ll enjoy two land excursions every day during your sojourn.

-At Paradise Bay, a striking harbour named not without thought, the welcome party comes in the shape of a colony of penguins, every now and then dispersed by a cantankerous leopard seal looking for a better sunbathing spot.
+At Paradise Bay, a striking harbour named not without contemplation, the welcome party comes in the form of a colony of penguins, every now and then dispersed by a cantankerous elephant seal looking for a better sunbathing spot.

-Combine nature with intriguing history as you stop by Goudier Island, and visit the museum at Port Lockroy, all the while keeping your eyes peeled on the sea horizon in the hope of spotting the enormous humpback whales that love to call this place home.
+Combine nature with intriguing history as you stop by Goudier Island, and visit the museum at Port Lockroy, all the while keeping your eyes peeled on the sea horizon in the hope of spotting humpback whales.
 Sailing into the astonishing flooded caldera at Deception Island is one of the most impressive experiences of the entire trip.
-A sensory overload, if you will, of dramatic landscapes.
-Of rugged cliffs and endless white horizons, vertiginous ice walls and blankets of sea birds, seals, and penguins.
+A sensory overload, if you will, of dramatic landscapes; of rugged cliffs and endless white horizons, vertiginous ice walls and blankets of sea birds, seals, and penguins.

 Crossing the Antarctic Circle